-7.7 Read Data Bytes at Higher Speed (Fast Read) (0BH)
+7.9 Read Data Bytes at Higher Speed (Fast Read) (0BH/0CH)

 The Read Data Bytes at Higher Speed (Fast Read) command is for quickly reading data out.
-It is followed by a 3-byte address (A23-A0) and a dummy byte, and each bit is latched-in on the rising edge of SCLK.
-Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency f_c , on the falling edge of SCLK.
-The first byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each byte of data is shifted out.
+It is followed by a 3- or 4-Byte address (A23-A0 or A31-A0) and a dummy Byte, and each bit is latched-in on the rising edge of SCLK.
+Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency f_C , on the falling edge of SCLK.
+The first Byte addressed can be at any location.
+The address is automatically incremented to the next higher address after each Byte of data is shifted out.